 If you have dental insurance for your family, then you have benefits that will expire at the end of December unless used.
 You should consider scheduling a visit soon, so you can use these benefits and help your children end 2020 with brighter, healthier smiles!
 If you have any questions, then contact our team today.

 Do You Have Questions Protecting Little Smiles?

 Routine care is essential for keeping little smiles healthy and bright.
-To learn more about our approach to children’s dental care, schedule an appointment by calling Pediatric Dental Care at Casa Linda in Dallas, TX today at 214-321-4880.
+To learn more about our approach to children’s dental care, by calling Pediatric Dental Care at Casa Linda in Dallas, TX today at 214-321-4880.
 We proudly serve patients who live around Casa Linda and all surrounding Dallas communities.

 filed under: Family Dentistry